apache/incubator-streampark-website/blog/3-streampark-usercase-bondex-paimon.md

 **Scalability: **Capable of efficiently processing large-scale real-time data with good scalability.
 It can operate in a distributed computing environment, automatically handling parallelization, fault recovery, and load balancing to ensure efficient and reliable data processing.

-**Flink Integration: **Built on [Apache Flink](https://github.com/apache/flink), it harnesses Flink’s powerful stream processing engine for high performance and robustness.
+**Flink Integration: **Built on [Apache Flink](https://github.com/apache/flink), it leverages Flink’s powerful stream processing engine for high performance and robustness.
 Users can fully utilize the features and ecosystem of Flink, such as its extensive connectors, state management, and event-time processing.

-**Ease of Use: **Provides an intuitive graphical interface and simplified API, enabling easy construction and deployment of data processing tasks without needing to delve into underlying technical details.
+**Ease of Use: **Provides a straightforward graphical interface and simplified API, enabling easy construction and deployment of data processing tasks without needing to delve into underlying technical details.

 By submitting Paimon tasks on the StreamPark platform, we can establish a full-link real-time flowing, queryable, and layered reusable Pipline.